toxiicdev/TemporaryEmailChecker/README.md

 # Business

-If you are interested to get a better way to check temporay emails with a higher performance and capibility,
+If you are interested to get a better way to check temporay emails with a higher performance and capibility

-you can contact me at: admin@toxiicdev.net
+Contact me at: admin@toxiicdev.net

 # Donation